Create a Watch Face Using Tag Expressions

 Learn how to create a watch face that responds based on the date, time, step count, heart rate, and battery level using Tag Expressions in Watch Face Studio.

-In this Code Lab, you will start by creating a basic watch face with complications such as step count, heart rate, and battery level.
-Later on, you will improve its functionalities and make it visually dynamic by utilizing tag expressions.
+In this Code Lab, you will create a basic watch face with complications such as step count, heart rate, and battery level.
+Later, you will improve its functionalities and make it visually dynamic using tag expressions.

 Overview